ruben2020/codequery4vscode/README.md

 * Provide feedback, new ideas, suggestions etc. What would you like to see?
 * Tell your friends, recommend it on StackOverflow or social media
 * Fix bugs (see Issues tab)
-* Give us a good rating and review at the [Visual Studio Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode)
+* Give us a good rating and review at the [Visual Studio Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode) page [ruben2020.codequery4vscode](https://marketplace.visualstudio.com/items?itemName=ruben2020.codequery4vscode)

 ## List of Contributors